ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/build-a-data-service-in-ballerina.md

 ### Create the resource methods

 Within this service, you can define resource methods to provide access to the database.
-The code snippet below demonstrates a resource methods that can be used to create a new employee via a `POST` request.
+The code snippet below demonstrates a resource method that can be used to create a new employee via a `POST` request.

 ```ballerina
 service /employees on new http:Listener(8080) {